shu-go/footrest/README.md

 `http://localhost:12345/table1?where=(and (>= .id 2) (like .text1 aaa%25))`

-Refer to souce file `dialect.go` to see what operators are defined.
+Refer to source file `dialect.go` to see what operators are defined.

 NOTE: COLUMN NAME IS DESCRIBED AS `.{COLUMN_NAME}`.